brian14708/wh-briefings/statements-releases/2021-07/2021-07-20-a-letter-on-the-continuation-of-the-national-emergency-with-respect-to-mali.md

 modified_time: 2021-07-20 16:02:40-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/07/20/a-letter-on-the-continuation-of-the-national-emergency-with-respect-to-mali/
 published_time: 2021-07-20 15:30:18-04:00
-title: Message to the Congress on the Continuation on the Continuation of the National Emergency with Respect to Mali
+title: "Message to the Congress on the Continuation on the Continuation of the National\
+  \ Emergency with Respect to\_Mali"
 ---

 TO THE CONGRESS OF THE UNITED STATES: